aws/aws-node-termination-handler/config/helm/aws-node-termination-handler/README.md

 `webhookURL` | Posts event data to URL upon instance interruption action | `` `webhookHeaders` | Replaces the default webhook headers. | `{"Content-type":"application/json"}` `webhookTemplate` | Replaces the default webhook message template. | `{"text":"[NTH][Instance Interruption] EventID: {{ .EventID }} - Kind: {{ .Kind }} - Description: {{ .Description }} - State: {{ .State }} - Start Time: {{ .StartTime }}"}`
-`affinity` | node/pod affinities | None
+`dryRun` | If true, only log if a node would be drained | `false` `enableScheduledEventDraining` | [EXPERIMENTAL] If true, drain nodes before the maintenance window starts for an EC2 instance scheduled event | `false`
-`podAnnotations` | annotations to add to each pod | `{}` `priorityClassName` | Name of the priorityClass | `system-node-critical`
+`enableSpotInterruptionDraining` | If true, drain nodes when the spot interruption termination notice is received | `true` `metadataTries` | The number of times to try requesting metadata.
+If you would like 2 retries, set metadata-tries to 3. | `3` `cordonOnly` | If true, nodes will be cordoned but not drained when an interruption event occurs. | `false` `affinity` | node/pod affinities | None `podAnnotations` | annotations to add to each pod | `{}` `priorityClassName` | Name of the priorityClass | `system-node-critical`